tntmod54321/soundcloud-autodownloader/README.md

 # features
  * supports multiple users
  * saves full api metadata
- * upload files with discord webhooks
+ * upload files to discord with webhooks

 # notes
  you can access the saved api metadata by using [sqlite browser](https://sqlitebrowser.org/) to open the sqlite file, or by using the `D` option with `manage_autodl.py`